aikamatyeva/solved-tasks/README.md

 8 kyu Total amount of points
 https://www.codewars.com/kata/total-amount-of-points/train/javascript
 Our football team finished the championship.
 The result of each match look like "x:y".
-Results of all matches are r ecorded in the collection.
+Results of all matches are recorded in the collection.

 For example: ["3:1", "2:2", "0:1", ...]